maxim-belkin/playground2/git-workflows.md

 ## Single-User Workflows
 When you start a project, you're the only person contributing to it, so you know exactly what you're going to do.
-So, there is no apparent reason to use anything other than an eternal loop of three steps:
+So, there is no (apparent) reason to use anything but an eternal loop of three steps:

 1. Make a change
 2. Stage it